-How to use a project management platform to manage tasks effectively
+How to use a project management platform for effective task management

 Instead of slowing down your managers and teams with an inefficient process, take advantage of the latest project management software.

 monday.com is a digital workspace with all the functionality a project manager could ever want, wrapped in a package that’s actually easy to learn and use.